All Episodes

 Hi, welcome back.

-It's Rush Limbaugh, the cutting edge of societal evolution.
+It's Rush Limbull, the cutting edge of societal evolution.

-Let's continue to explore this notion that uh anti-Obama ads are racist.
+Let's continue to explore this notion that anti-Obama ads are racist.

-Uh my buddy Roger Ailes has been tarred and feathered incorrectly with being the architect of the Willie Horton ad on against Michael Dukakis, a loser, uh, back in um 1988.
+Floyd Brown, who was the guy who did the Willie Horton ad, my buddy Roger Ailes has been tarred and feathered incorrectly with being the architect of the Willie Horton ad on against Michael Dukakis, the loser, back in 1988.

 It was Floyd Brown that did it.